Delta456/box-cli-maker/README.md

 It can even have custom color which can be provided in `[3]uint` and `uint` though the elements of the array must be in a range of `[0x0, 0xFF]` and `uint` must be in a range of `[0x000000, 0xFFFFFF]`.

-If you want to use the string repr of the `Box` and print them for Windows CMD and Powershell then you would have to use `box.Output` as the passing stream to the respective functions.
+If you want to use the string representation of the `Box` and print them for [`Windows Console`](https://en.wikipedia.org/wiki/Windows_Console) then you would have to use `box.Output` as the passing stream to the respective functions.

-`Windows CMD` and `Powershell` are 4 bit (16 colors) so custom colors will work for them but the `Box` will not be broken if used.
+`Windows Console` is 4 bit (16 colors) so Custom Colors will not work for them but the `Box` will be printed correctly without the Color effect.

 ### Note